lawgical/facebox/README.md

 ### Positioning the facebox

 The facebox will default to appearing in the middle of the user's current screen view.
-This can be customized with `positionFn` option:
+This can be customized with the `positionFn` option:

     jQuery(document).ready(function($) {
       $('a[rel*=facebox]').facebox({